• Set of 4 Jäänsärkijä / Icebreaker glasses by Tapio Wirkkala for Iittala, Finland, 1970s.

 PRODUCT: Set of 4 Jäänsärkijä / Icebreaker glasses

-DESIGNER: Tapio Wirkkala
+DESIGN: Tapio Wirkkala

 ORIGIN: Finland